Lake Selfe Trout Fishing

 The surface water temperature in Lake Selfe can reach 20 deg C during January.
 On a cold day in high summer, you can put your hand in and it feels like warm tap water.

-Video: Here is a very short video about spin fishing at Lake Selfe..
+A good short video about spin fishing at Lake Selfe.